KannanNaidu/tnc_article/README.md

 # Terms & Condition Joomla Module
 Terms and condition article display in a joomla module position

+After installing, select the article to display and enter the button text value.
+Publish the module.
+This module will display a button, where upon clicking will display the selected article in a sliding panel.

 ## Dependencies
 [TailwindCSS version 2](https://tailwindcss.com/ "TailwindCSS Homepage")